 Box 1 Reference ecosystems in cases of irreversible environmental change

 Many local sites, intact or degraded, are becoming increasingly threatened by human activities and some of these result in effectively irreversible impacts.
-Reinstating local indigenous ecosystems in cases where irreversible environmental change has occurred requires anticipation and, if necessary, mimicry of natural adaptive processes.
+Reinstating local native ecosystems in cases where irreversible environmental change has occurred requires anticipation and, if necessary, mimicry of natural adaptive processes.

 - Irreversible physical (soil and water) and biological changes.In cases where insurmountable environmental change has occurred